leontristain/modnotes/windhelm/guidelines.md

 So, again this is very important.
 Always _reuse_ the interior door I provided in the stub interior cells, never replace them with new doors, and never break that door link.

-## When Working On Tamriel Worldspace Stuff
+## When Working On Windhelm Worldspace Stuff

 ### Try to avoid large-scale visual changes to vanilla areas